 Symptoms of a comminuted fracture typically involve serious pain at the site of the injury, which starts immediately after sustaining the injury.
 The pain is generally accompanied by swelling and bruising at the affected body area, and it will become warm and tender to the touch.
 People who have sustained fragmented fractures typically cannot bear any weight on the injured area due to the intense pain it causes.

 Car accidents are an unfortunate risk associated with driving, and will continue to occur for the foreseeable future.
-People in Indiana who are injured in car accidents may be entitled to substantial compensation, and should retain the services of an experienced Indiana car accident attorney to ensure that their legal rights are protected.
+People in Indiana who are injured in car accidents may be entitled to substantial compensation, and should retain the services of an experienced Fort Wayne car accident attorney to ensure that their legal rights are protected.
 After being involved in a car accident, you should write down any information you can gather regarding the accident, such as the time, location, names of other people involved, and the extent of the damage to your vehicle.
 If possible, take photographs of the scene and get contact information from any people who may have witnessed the accident.
-Also, do not give any statements to insurance company adjusters, either written or verbal, without consulting an attorney experienced in car accident claims.
+Also, do not give any statements to insurance company adjusters, either written or verbal, without consulting an Indiana uber accident attorney or Hammond, IN Uber & Lyft accident lawyer experienced in car accident claims.
 In doing so you may inadvertently waive rights or admit fault without realizing it, making it more difficult to recover for your injuries.

 Woman suffering physical and emotional abuse at nursing home.

 Client injured in auto accident after driver ran stop sign.

 Women rear-ended while stopped at red light

 Woman suffering a traumatic brain injury following semi-truck accident.